VCityTeam/UD-SV/Doc/Devel/Needs/Need004.md

 ### User story:

 As an historian, I want to be able to enhance city models with documents.
-I want to be able to manage, visualise and interact with the documents.
+I want to be able to manage, visualise (in the 3D scene as billboard AND in the document browser) and interact with the documents.
 I also want to be able to associate them with city object(s) and/or other document(s).

 Sub Needs: